 3 – Create a Calm Basket

-Gather some calming tools and put them in a box or basket to go in your calm corner.
+Gather some calming tools and put them in a box or basket to go in your calm down corner.
 Things like glitter bottles, fidget toys or squishy sensory toys are all great options.
 You can also have cuddly toys for hugging, puzzles or simple activities available to your child in this area.

 Our calm down basket has a DIY sensory glitter bottle (filled with water, glue and glitter) a glitter wand (from kmart), a kaleidoscope, a pop-it fidget toy, and 3 sensory balloons filled with playdough for squishing.
-I also included our feelings chart and calming strategies cards included in our Calm Corner Kit.
+I also included our feelings chart and calming strategies cards included in our printable Calm Corner Kit.

 4 – Discuss feelings and calming strategies